| Alberobello,

 "Sylva Arboris Belli", the extensive woodland which

 covered the area before being worked for farming purposes.
+Even

 today it is difficult to plough or rotavate a field without